-According to the 2010 Population and Housing Census for Barbados, there are approximately 280,000 people living in Barbados.
+According to the 2010 Population and Housing Census for Barbados, approximately 280,000 people are living in Barbados.

 The Census shows the Barbadian population as a diverse ethnic mix of people, the majority of whom are of African descent.
 However, Barbados is also made up of people who are of mixed race, Caucasian or European descent, East Indian, Oriental and Middle Eastern.

 British English is the official language spoken on the island, although some visitors may wonder at times because Bajan dialect can seem like a language all by itself.